Jump to the content of the page

 To minimize frictional influences during testing the anvils can be mounted so as to rotate around their longitudinal axis.
 Rocking mountings can be used with the upper anvil and anvil supports to ensure that they are parallel to the specimen.

-As with the 3-point flexure test, the 4-point flexure test kit consists of two parallel-positioned anvils which, depending on testing requirements, must have fixed, rotating or rocking mountings.
+As with the 3-point flexure test, the 4-point flexure test kit consists of two parallel-positioned anvils which, depending on the test requirements, must have fixed, rotating or rocking mountings.

 The difference from the 3-point flexure test lies in the way in which the load is applied to the specimen.
 This is done via 2 upper anvils located symmetrically to the anvils.
 The bending moment is then constant between the two force application areas.